 Results

-Renal biopsies were performed in 26 of 30 patients who developed glomerular disease after COVID-19 mRNA vaccination and were not previously diagnosed with glomerular disease.
-IgAN was the most common diagnosis.
-77% of patients (20/26) were diagnosed with IgAN and 8% (2/26) with nephrotic syndrome.
-The remaining four patients were diagnosed with proliferative glomerulonephritis with monoclonal Ig deposits (PGNMID) (n=1), TAFRO syndrome (n=1), and anti-glomerular basement membrane (GBM) disease (n=2).
+87% of patients (26/30) were diagnosed with a new-onset glomerular disease and underwent a renal biopsy.
+IgAN was the most common diagnosis (77% of patients, 20/26).
+Two patients were diagnosed with nephrotic syndrome, one patient with proliferative glomerulonephritis with monoclonal Ig deposits (PGNMID), one patient with TAFRO syndrome, and two patients with anti-glomerular basement membrane (GBM) disease.
 Proliferative glomerulonephritis with monoclonal immunoglobulin deposits (PGNMID) is a spectrum of monoclonal gammopathy characterized by glomerular deposits of monotypic IgG, with a single heavy chain subclass (most commonly IgG3) and light chain restriction (usually κ).
 TAFRO syndrome is characterized by thrombocytopenia, anasarca (edema, pleural effusion, and ascites), fever, reticulin fibrosis/renal dysfunction, and organomegaly.

 Almost all patients with newly diagnosed IgAN after vaccination required steroid treatment.
 In contrast, none of the IgAN patients who relapsed after vaccination required additional immune therapy to recover to their baseline proteinuria before vaccination.
 Patients with PGNMID and TAFRO syndrome were also treated with steroids and had complete remission.
 A patient with anti-GBM disease was treated with steroids, cyclophosphamide, and plasma exchange, but since no treatment was effective, hemodialysis was initiated.